martin-henz/martin-henz/_posts/2022-06-29-function-combinators.md

         (x, y, z) => ["bar", x, y, z])("a", "b", "c");
 // result: ["foo", ["bar", "a", "b", "c"]]
 ```
+**A digression:** I personally find the asymmetry of this `compose`
+function quite unfortunate: `g` can take multiple arguments, but
+`f` only takes one.
+SDF mitigates the issue using
+Scheme's multiple-value return mechanism later in Section 2.1.
+I find that mechanism
+rather cumbersome and much prefer the approach taken by "modern"
+functional programming languages such as OCaml and Haskell,
+where all functions take exactly one argument.
+Multiple arguments
+are passed either in compound data structures or by currying.
+Then the asymmetry
+disappears, and the combinators of this blog post all operate
+on compound data or curried functions
+that combine the intended arguments, rather than
+using JavaScript's rest and spread operators or Scheme's dot notation.
+Of course, that would require a major redesign of JavaScript/Scheme...

 Unary functions (functions that take only one argument) can
 be repeatedly applied using the following function `iterate`.
 ``` js